 When Is A Driver Negligent?

-In it’s simplest form, “Negligence” is the failing to do what a reasonable person would do under the same or similar circumstances, or otherwise taking some action that falls outside the reasonable person standard.
+In its simplest form, “Negligence” is the failure to do what a reasonable person would do under the same or similar circumstances or otherwise taking some action that falls outside the reasonable person’s standard.
 It can be an action or an omission and is usually judged by the “reasonable person” standard.
 The law usually imposes on most people a duty to act reasonably and considers a breach of this duty to be negligence.
-The standard of care required often varies depending on the circumstances, the age and mental status of the actor and may also be affected by the educational status of the actor.
-For example, professionals such as doctors may be held to a higher standard of care than a layperson would be held to, in the same or similar circumstances.
+The standard of care required often varies depending on the circumstances, age, and mental status of the actor and may also be affected by the educational status of the actor.
+For example, professionals such as doctors may be held to a higher standard of care than a layperson would be held to in the same or similar circumstances.

 Determining whether someone was negligent often depends as well on the cause of the accident.